DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * instanceType `string`: Gets the class type.
 Overridden in derived classes.

 ### InMageAzureV2PolicyInput
-* InMageAzureV2PolicyInput `object`: VMWare Azure specific protection profile Input.
+* InMageAzureV2PolicyInput `object`: VMWare Azure specific policy Input.
   * appConsistentFrequencyInMinutes `integer`: The app consistent snapshot frequency (in minutes).
   * crashConsistentFrequencyInMinutes `integer`: The crash consistent snapshot frequency (in minutes).
   * multiVmSyncStatus **required** `string` (values: Enable, Disable): A value indicating whether multi-VM sync has to be enabled.
 Value should be 'Enabled' or 'Disabled'.